 A native of Wisconsin, Anderson is an actor, director and writer who founded the theater group in 1997 with three other colleagues in Australia.
 Always drawn to Ives' work, Anderson said that he hoped to present a collection of intimate, humorous plays that were about more than just delivering punchlines and obvious gags.

 "We often feel hemmed in by our situations in our lives.
 Making us laugh kind of frees us from our situation.
-It loosens the seams that hold us in place," Anderson said.
-"Ives takes a picture of life and opens it up and allows us to laugh at ourselves."

 "Canvas" was Ives' first play to be produced in New York.
 Featured by the Circle Repertory Company in 1972, the play marked the first of many well-received full-length and short plays to make their appearances on New York stages.
 His most recent play, "Venus in Fur," debuted at Classic Stage Company in New York in 2010, before opening on Broadway in 2011 to positive reviews.